 As WordPress websites are made up of open-source software along with multiple third-party plugins and a MySQL database there are multiple access points for hackers to compromise a site.
 There are processes which can be put in place to reduce these threats which include the installation of premium security plugins and regular updates.

 Should I be worried that my website is built in WordPress?

 In short, NO!
 The reason WordPress is the most popular content management system is because of the flexibility and potential it offers.
-Therefore, the functionality opportunity and customisation to having a WordPress website should massively outweigh the potential of an attack.
+Therefore, the functionality opportunity and customisation of having a WordPress website should massively outweigh the potential of an attack.
 All that said, ensuring your WordPress website is kept up to date on regular basis is extremely important to minimise any threats.

 How often should your WordPress website be updated?

-Failing to upgrade won’t always mean there will be problems with your existing website, however there will be a slightly higher risk of security vulnerabilities and functionality issues.
+Failing to upgrade won’t always mean there will be problems with your existing website, however, there will be a slightly higher risk of security vulnerabilities and functionality issues.

 What’s Involved in an update?

 Each time we update a website we include a full manual backup, WordPress software and plugin updates and general styling and functionality testing.
 This helps to maximise security and performance as well as to give us regular backup points in the event of us needing to roll back to previous versions.